Global Optimization with Parametric Function Approximation: Main Results

 \subsection{Algorithm}

 Our GO-UCB algorithm, shown in Algorithm \ref{alg:go_ucb}, has two phases.
 Phase I does uniform exploration in $n$ rounds and Phase II does optimistic exploration in $T$ rounds.
 In Step 1 of Phase I, $n$ is chosen to be large enough such that the objective function can be sufficiently explored.
 Step 2-3 are doing uniform sampling.
 In Step 5, we call regression oracle to estimate $\hat{w}_0$ given all observations in Phase I as in eq. \eqref{eq:regression_oracle}.
 Adapted from \citet{nowak2007complexity}, we prove the convergence rate of $\|\hat{w}_0 - w^*\|_2$ is at the rate of $\tilde{O}(1/\sqrt{n})$.
-See Theorem \ref{thm:mle_guarantee} in Section \ref{sec:mle} for details.
-Later in simulation, gradient descent is used as a surrogate model for regression oracle.
+See Theorem \ref{thm:mle_guarantee} for details.

 The key challenge of Phase II of GO-UCB is to design an acquisition function to select $x_t, \forall t \in [T]$.
 Since we are using parametric function to approximate the objective function, we heavily rely on a feasible parameter uncertainty region $\mathrm{Ball}_t, \forall t \in [T]$, which should always contain the true parameter $w^*$ throughout the process.
 The shape of $\mathrm{Ball}_t$ is measured by the covariance matrix $\Sigma_t$, defined as